oracle/terraform-provider-oci/website/docs/r/logging_log_saved_search.html.markdown

 * `time_created` - Time the resource was created.
 * `time_last_modified` - Time the resource was last modified.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Log Saved Search
+	* `update` - (Defaults to 20 minutes), when updating the Log Saved Search
+	* `delete` - (Defaults to 20 minutes), when destroying the Log Saved Search

 ## Import

 LogSavedSearches can be imported using the `id`, e.g.